BMBIT-oss/PAI_WIKI/Connection-methods.md

 It is recommended to configure your panel to highest possible baud rate for better IP150 performance.
 See your panel's user manual for available settings.

+## ESP32
+I have tested a few MCU's and have found the ESP32 DOit Wrooom32 DEVKITv1 Very Reliable.

 ### Local connection
 For IP150 firmware versions: **< 4.x and >= 4.40.004**
 #### Configuration